ibm-cloud-docs/watsonx-code-assistant/wca-generate-code.md

 #### Changing keyboard shortcuts
 {: #wca-generate-code-keyboard-shortcuts}

-You can change the keyboard shortcuts that you use to get a code suggestion, if the default combinations are already assigned to other tasks.
+You can change the keyboard shortcuts if the default combinations are already assigned to other tasks.

 To change keyboard shortcuts in Visual Studio Code:

 1. Click the **Code** menu.
 1. Select **Settings**.
 1. Select **Keyboard Shortcuts**.
-1. Search for `wca.inlineSuggest.trigger`.
+1. Search for `watsonx`.
-1. Click the **Change Keybinding** edit pencil icon and assign a different key combination.
+1. For the shortcut that you want to change, click the **Change Keybinding** edit pencil icon and assign a different key combination.

 To change keyboard shortcuts in Eclipse: